-November 7 Alarm Phone alerts a distress case of an overcrowded wooden boat with 37 people on board.
-The Nadir crew encounters the boat, provides lifejackets, and stabilizes the situation until the arrival of the Italian coast guard (1).
+RESOSHIP @resqship_int Yesterday evening, @alarm_phone alerted a distress case of an overcrowded wooden boat with 37 people on board.
+The #Nadir crew encountered the boat, provided lifejackets, and stabilized the situation until the Italian coast guard came and took everyone safely to Lampedusa.